jaredkosanovic/no-headwind/content/post/bike-non-stop-2022/introduction.md

 You can follow my progress by using the map below or by [going to this link](https://trackleaders.com/bikenonstop22).
 The race director has also developed a mobile app that allows riders to share photos and videos from along the route.
 The app also shows rider locations based on their cell phone location, but in most cases, the map below will be more accurate since it’s based on our dedicated GPS trackers.
+Links to download the app are on [the bottom of this page](https://rideyrbike.com/).

 I’m looking forward to seeing the country from my bike again, meeting some locals, and finding my mental and physical limits.
 I’m excited to see what can come as a result of all the preparations and tweaks I’ve made from last year.